 - The Chairman of the Department of Surgery must guarantee that the candidate will have 40% protected time available to devote to the research investigation, as well as facilities, equipment and resources to execute the proposed studies.

 - The candidate is expected to participate in the Vascular Cures Wylie Scholar award event each year during their research grant tenure.
 This includes participating in a scientific interchange with Vascular Cures Board of Directors and donors.
 Up to $1,800 of the annual stipend may be used for travel expenses and one night of lodging.

-The Wylie Scholar Award Committee, established jointly by Vascular Cures and the Society for Vascular Surgery, will select the Scholar and present their recommendation to the Vascular Cures Board of Directors for final approval.
+The Wylie Scholar Award Committee will select the Scholar and present their recommendation to the Vascular Cures Board of Directors for final approval.